basarat/typescript-book/docs/compiler/binder.md

 `SymbolFlags` is a flag enum and is really used to identify additional classifications of the symbol (e.g the scope of a variable flags `FunctionScopedVariable` or `BlockScopedVariable` or others)

 ### Usage by Checker
-The binder is actually used internally by the type checker.
+The `binder` is actually used internally by the type `checker` which in turn is used by the `program`.
 The simplified call stack looks like:
 ```
 program.getTypeChecker ->
     ts.createTypeChecker (in checker)->